Malls and Shopping Centers - Long Beach Area

-- a popular shopping neighborhood containing over 250 shops within walking distance of each other.
+Belmont Shore - a popular shopping neighborhood containing over 250 shops within walking distance of each other.
 It is located from 2nd Street to Ocean Blvd between Livingston Drive and the bay.
-Street parking only, and you migh have to park further away on busy days.
+Street parking only, and you might have to park further away on busy days.

-- an indoor artisanal marketplace, open every Friday, Saturday and Sunday.
+Crafted At The Port Of Los Angeles - an indoor artisanal marketplace, open every Friday, Saturday and Sunday.
 Artists and local craft makers offer their wares in a large warehouse (it's like shopping on Etsy in person!)
 The market is located along the new L.A.
-Waterfront, across from the Cabrillo Marina, and near attractions like Ports o'Call Village, USS Iowa and museums.
+Waterfront, across from the Cabrillo Marina, and near attractions like Battleship IOWA and museums.
 Admission and parking are free!

 More Shopping Centers near Long Beach